 Women and men can take charge of their health by performing routine breast self-exams and reporting anything abnormal to their doctor.

 If you feel you may have a higher risk of developing breast cancer due to lifestyle, consider discussing this with your primary doctor about the things you can control.
-To learn more about genetic testing and if it may be beneficial, talk with your oncologist or a member of your cancer care team who can tell you more about the genetic testing program at Willamette Valley Cancer Institute and Research Center.
+Talk with your breast cancer specialist or a member of your cancer care team who can tell you more about the genetic testing program at Willamette Valley Cancer Institute and Research Center to learn about your genetic testing options.
+Our breast cancer doctors also have the answers to common breast cancer questions to help you better understand this disease.
+If you have been recently diagnosed with breast cancer, our oncologists can help you understand your specific diagnosis and recommend the best breast cancer treatment plan for you.